-19. The purpose of this [part] is to identify basic principles to be reflected in insolvency law concerning directors' obligations when the company faces actual or imminent insolvency.
-Those principles may serve as a reference point and can be used by policy makers as they examine and develop appropriate legal and regulatory frameworks.
+15. [19] The purpose of this [part] is to identify basic principles to be reflected in the law concerning directors' obligations when the company faces imminent insolvency or insolvency becomes unavoidable.
+Those principles may serve as a reference point and can be used by policymakers as they examine and develop appropriate legal and regulatory frameworks.
 Whilst recognizing the desirability of achieving the goals of the insolvency law (outlined above in part one, chap.
 I, paras.
 1-14 and recommendation 1) through early action and appropriate behaviour by directors, it is also acknowledged that there are threats and pitfalls to entrepreneurship that may result from overly draconian rules.
-This [part] does not deal with the obligations of directors that may apply under criminal law, company law or tort law, focussing only on those obligations that may be included in the insolvency law and are enforceable once insolvency proceedings commence.
+This [part] does not deal with the obligations of directors that may apply under criminal law, company law or tort law, focusing only on those obligations that may be included in the relevant law and become enforceable once insolvency proceedings commence.